 Years ago, I talked with a friend about her daughter with ADHD.
-She was very concerned because her daughter was lying frequently at school.
-The teacher had now come to her mother wanting to address the problem, but they were both overwhelmed and unsure of how to address lying.
+She was very concerned because her daughter was frequently lying at school.
+The teacher had now come to her mother wanting to address the problem, but they were both overwhelmed and unsure of how to address why kids with ADHD lie.

-After talking with many families over the years, the concern about lying is a common one for our kids with ADHD.
-When children lie, we as parents (understandably!) tend to overreact and assume this type of behavior will only lead to other concerns, such as stealing or total lack of concern for others.
-The truth is, lying can be a reflection of a child’s ADHD brain and differences in executive functioning skills.
+After talking with many families over the years, the concern about lying is common for our kids with ADHD.
+When kids with ADHD lie, we as parents (understandably!) tend to overreact and assume this type of behavior will only lead to other concerns, such as stealing or a total lack of concern for others.
+Truthfully, lying can reflect a child’s ADHD brain and differences in executive functioning skills.

 Why Kids with ADHD Lie

 First, it’s important to note that lying is a normal part of cognitive development as young children (around 4-6 years of age) learn that others can’t read their mind and that their thoughts are private.
 It’s an exciting development for kids, albeit a frustrating one for parents.
 Once you get past the excitement (haha!) of your child meeting this important cognitive milestone, you want to know how to encourage honestly and discourage lying.

 Lying is a bit more complicated and common in our kids with ADHD, though.
 This is not because they are bad kids or “naughty”.
 It’s a product of how their brain is developing.

 So, why exactly are kids with ADHD more prone to lying?
 For starters, these kids tend to live in the moment (inattention to the future, as Dr. Russell Barkley would say).
 A lie to get out of an undesirable task or some kind of punitive consequence can be an impulsive reaction and may seem like the perfect solution in the moment, without consideration of how they may be caught in the lie sometime in the near future.
 This can lead to even more lies as they try to “cover their tracks” to, again, avoid some kind of punitive consequence.